ibm-cloud-docs/EventStreams/eventstreams127.md

 Now you have connection and credential information, you can choose an {{site.data.keyword.messagehub}} client.
 For more information, see [Using the Kafka API](/docs/services/EventStreams?topic=eventstreams-kafka_using).

-The internal Kafka <code>__consumer_offsets</code> topic is visible to you as read-only.
-You are strongly recommended not to attempt to manage the topic in any way.

 <!--
 Charlie said: